Docs

 • Re-order columns by dragging the handle icon in the column header.

-• Edit or remove a column by clicking the pen icon in the column header to change which runs are used for the column, and give columns a different name.
+• Edit or remove a column by clicking the pen icon in the column header to change which datasets are used for the column, and give columns a different name.

 • Click Add column at the top right of the table to add more columns to the comparison.